-Amazon’s family of Fire TV media streamers are very popular and with good reason.
-They give you access to a huge variety of subscription streaming content from services like Netflix, Hulu, ESPN and Amazon’s own Prime Video.
-Plus, as of July 9, 2019, they now feature the official YouTube app once again — something that’s been missing from this platform for years.
+Amazon’s family of Fire TV media streamers are very popular, and for good reason.
+They give you access to a huge variety of free and subscription streaming content from services such as Netflix, Hulu, ESPN, YouTube, and of course, Amazon’s own Prime Video.

 Some Fire TV devices even give you the ability to interact with Alexa, making voice control over your TV as easy as saying, “Alexa, open Netflix.”
 But there are several kinds of Fire TV devices, each with a different price, design, and features.
 Which Amazon Fire TV Stick is right for you?
 We’ll take an in-depth look at all the five current Amazon Fire TV models — the Fire TV Stick Lite, Fire TV Stick, Fire TV Stick 4K, Fire TV Stick 4K Max, and the Fire TV Cube — so you can get a feel for what each one offers.

 There’s 8GB of onboard storage for downloaded apps and games, which is more than any other stick-based streamer.
 While you won’t get 4K streaming on either (see below for the 4K version, if that’s your jam), you do get access to a massive library of Fire TV apps, which includes virtually all of the most popular subscription services like Disney+, HBO, ESPN, CBS All Access, plus a ton of free options too, like YouTube, PlutoTV, Tubi, and more.
 If you’re an Apple fan, you can even get the Apple TV app, which is needed for accessing Apple TV+.

 The Fire TV Stick can also run games — a surprising number of them given these devices are not really targeted toward gamers — but you’ll have to buy a compatible game controller to get the most out of them.
 Many Bluetooth controllers, like the Sony DualShock 4, will work, but beware: Amazon’s own Fire TV game controller, mysteriously, does not.
 The Fire TV remote will also work for many of these games.